aquariumbio/aquarium/docs/_docs/installation/index.md

 _These instructions are for setting up a local Aquarium and are not meant for production instances._

+### Running Aquarium with Docker

-To run Aquarium with Docker:
+To run Aquarium in production with Docker on your computer:

 1. Install [Docker](https://docs.docker.com/install/) on your computer.